SecondThread/Bedtime/readme.md

 ----

-###Your program massively malfunctioned and now I can't use my computer
+### Your program massively malfunctioned!

-What do I do?
+You fool!
+You've bricked my computer!

-Not to worry! (probably) You have 2 minutes from when your computer boots until it the bedtime program issues the shutdown command.
+Don't worry, there's (probably) nothing to worry about!
+You have 2 minutes from when your computer boots until it the bedtime program issues the shutdown command.
 You can force quit the program from windows task manager and then delete the jar file from your shell:startup folder to stop it from starting again the next time your computer boots.